 Financial Aid Application Steps

-To apply for need-based financial aid, including state and federal programs, you and your parents must submit the following:
+To apply for federal and state assistance, you only need to submit the FAFSA.
+To apply for institutional aid, you and your parents must submit the following:

 Some students may be selected by DePauw or by the Federal Government for a separate process called "Verification".
 In these cases, the student will receive a separate request from the Financial Aid Office by email and/or by letter identifying what additional items are required to complete the file.
 The deadline for submitting verification items is April 15, or 30 days from the time of notification (whichever date occurs later).